 - New York State Dep’t of Financial Services Cybersecurity Requirements For Financial Services Companies

 These regulatory and contractual frameworks establish a standard against which affected organizations are expected to comply.

-Meeting the Code is a step in the right direction towards becoming compliant with these cybersecurity standards, but, by itself, the Code will not put you in compliance with other cybersecurity regulatory and contractual frameworks.
+Meeting the Guide is a step in the right direction towards becoming compliant with these cybersecurity standards, but, by itself, the Guide will not put you in compliance with other cybersecurity regulatory and contractual frameworks.

-The Code, as we’ve described, isn’t a standard but a floor, a baseline.
-The Code represents the least that an IT organization needs to provide its clients if it is to provide basic protection against today’s cyber-challenges.
+The Guide, as we’ve described, isn’t a standard but a floor, a baseline.
+The Guide represents the least that an IT organization needs to provide its clients if it is to provide basic protection against today’s cyber-challenges.

-Does the Code Require an IT Organization to Fully Implement the CIS Controls?
+Does the Guide Require an IT Organization to Fully Implement the CIS Controls?